yueMaHello/generalSumHeatMap/README.md

 # General Heatmap
 This is a Nodejs web application using Arcgis Javascript API.
-It is a simple tool which can be used to display any zone-to-zone matrices.
+It is a simple tool which can be modified to display any zone-to-zone matrix.
 ## Set Up
 1. Download this folder
 2. Browse to the root of the folder